har1eyk/Create-Attenance-List-Using-Zoom/README.md

 | Student 3         | student3@email.com |    45 |       |    55 |    18 |     54 |        |
 | Student Student 3 |                    |       |       |       |       |        |     45 |

-This table aggregates 6 Zoom "Usage Report".
+*Table 1: This table aggregates 6 Zoom "Usage Report".*

 # Usage
 Download Zoom Usage Reports for each class.
 Select both checkmark boxes.
 The reports may need to be renamed if the meeting is reoccurring.
 The meeting id is part of the filename.
 Save all reports to the same folder.
 They should be .csv files.